 flat cut, quartersawn, end grain

 silver maple with curly figure (Acer dasycarpum) from The Wood Book --- both levels of enlargement are available for each of the 3 views.
-A. dasycarpum is, as nearly as I can tell, a rather obscure species of maple and NOT likely to be what you get when you buy curly maple in North America.
+Acer dasycarpum is, as nearly as I can tell, a rather obscure species of maple and NOT likely to be what you get when you buy curly maple in North America.

 flat cut, quartersawn, and end grain